Hulme Hippodrome: 1995 – David Plowright and Johnnie Hamp £10m proposal

-2003-2020 – church services and music gigs
+1999-2020 – church services and music gigs

-2003-15 – Hipp in use by Gilbert Deya Ministries (religious charity)
+1999-2015 – Hipp in use by Gilbert Deya Ministries (religious charity)

-From details in the Land Register the building was then bought from Brooks Wilkinson Ltd on 26 August 2003 for £250,000 by the Gilbert Deya Ministries (GDM) a controversial religious charity, being an unincorporated trust founded on 1 September 1995.
+Oral history reports suggest that the Gilbert Deya Ministries charity started hiring function rooms in the social club (ex Floral Hall) part of Hulme Hippodrome for services from around 1999.
+From details in the Land Register the building was bought from Brooks Wilkinson Ltd on 26 August 2003 for £250,000 by the Gilbert Deya Ministries (GDM) a controversial religious charity, being an unincorporated trust founded on 1 September 1995.
 The year following their purchase of the Hippodrome (3 February 2004) the charity gained planning permission and listed building consent from Manchester City Council for two mobile phone antennas disguised as flagpoles to be added at the top of the Warwick Street side wall.

 The GDM charity has been officially investigated at least twice (2004 - 2006, and 2016 - ongoing) and possibly three times by the Charity Commission.

 An evangelical church blending Christianity with some African cultures with a reported saying of "My Jesus kills witches", their services were held on the ground floor of the Floral Hall, adjacent to the main auditorium.
 The religious charity reportedly spent £200,000 on ad-hoc repairs to the Floral Hall portion of the building around 2015.

 Following a scandal in the UK with press coverage in 2004 there was a contested and therefore delayed extradition of Gilbert Deya in August 2017 from the UK to Nairobi, Kenya to face trial on charges of child stealing.
 The charges were denied and the verdict on 17 July 2023 in Nairobi was of his acquittal due to insufficient evidence.
 From court papers, his wife Mary Deya had previously been arrested for "falsification of the [children's] birth certificates ... and pleaded guilty and [she was] sentenced to serve six months' imprisonment".
 From the same court papers, they reportedly divorced in 2017.

 The charity has been associated with a complex cluster of short-life private companies, some with charity trustees as directors.
 There was a further press scandal in 2016.

 Probably by September 2015 Hulme Hippodrome was no longer being used by the charity for services / events, leading up to the extradition of Gilbert Deya to Kenya in August 2017.
+Gilbert Deya died in a road accident in June 2025.

 The contested sale of the Hipp on 25 November 2020 by some people in GDM, including a minority of trustees, to a south London property developer is detailed below.
 The details of the trustees of the charity were finally removed from the title deeds by the Land Registry on 31 August 2023.